LetteraUnica/DMBD-units/courses/Data Management for Big Data/My notes/notes.md

 ### Operations on VF
 * Reduction: Ignore the reduction on fragments where their attributes do not intersect the projection attributes

+## Transactions
+A Transaction is a unit of the program execution that accesses(read) or updates(write) data items.
+Ex: Transfer 50€ from account A to B
+Issues: System failure mid-execution, concurrent execution of multiple transactions

+A transaction takes the database in a consistent state and leaves the database in a consistent state (PK, FK, integrity constraints satisfied).
+During the transactions these constrainsts can be broken

+The transaction manager schedules transactions in order to execute them as fast as possible (exploits concurrency) and such that the result is the same as executing them serially.

+### Transactions as DAG
+We model transactions as DAGs, with write and read nodes.

+Conflicting nodes: Nodes that do not have a path between them but access the same resouce and at least one of these accesses is a write.

+We consider DAGs which:
+* 1 node has 1 outgoing arrow.
+Starting node
+* 1 node has 1 ingoing arrow.
+Final node
+* All other nodes have 1 ingoing and outgoing arrow.

+These DAGs do not have conflicting nodes.

+## Histories
+A **history** h over a set of transactions $t_1, \dots , t_n$ is a DAG which is obtained by putting together all the DAGs of $t_1, \dots , t_n$ and s.t. a path exists between every pair of conflicting nodes.

+A history has n final nodes, one for each transaction, while a transaction has only 1 final node.

+A **serial history** is a history where there is no interleaving between the transactions, there can be multiple serial histories from a set of transactions.

+A **serializable history** is a history that is **conflict equivalent** to a serial one.

+2 histories are **conflict equivalent** if thery are built over the same set of vertex/nodes and the precedence order of every 2 conflicting nodes is preserved.

+The execution manager gets as input an history and makes sure to execute it in a serializable way.

+### Locking
+One phase locking: Does not guarantee serializability, a transaction is allowed to lock and unlock as it likes.
+Two phase locking: Guarantees serializability, the transaction must not lock after having unlocked a value.
+Sometimes it causes cascade aborts.
+Strict 2PL: Acquisition phase then all resources are released together at commit time, avoids cascade aborts but reduces concurrency.

+### Deadlocks
+Locking mechanisms can cause deadlocks, these are harder to detect and fix than in a centralized database, for example site 1 locks a resouce of node 2 and vice versa, in this case the DB must reconstruct the Waif For Graph (WFG)

+### Failures
+* Transaction aborts (bad input, deadlock)
+* System failure: failure of processor, memory, power supply, but permanent memory is safe
+* Permanent memory content is lost
+* Communication failures: Lost/undeliverable messages

+### Recovery
+Out of place update: Copy the database elsewhere when it changes content, we always ahve a copy of the DB, very inefficent

+In place update: Keep a log of the changes on he database, on system failure redo or undo updates.
+The log updates before updating the database, this way we avoid the case of a transaction being executed but not being written on the log.